Catch Me if You Search: When Contextual Web Search Results Affect the Detection of Hallucinations: Discussion

-Participants were most confident in their assessment of genuine content, followed by major and minor hallucinations \textbf{(RQ2)}.
-Echoing prior work on perceived accuracy of hallucinations with warnings \citep{nahar2024fakes}, participants rated genuine content to be most accurate, followed by minor and major hallucinations.
-Interestingly, despite perceiving minor hallucinations to be more accurate (vs. major), participants were more confident in their assessment of major hallucinations (vs. minor), suggesting that they found minor hallucinations to be more perplexing.
-This affirms the assumption that minor hallucinations may be more difficult to detect (vs. major) and emphasizes that confidence does not always reflect perceived accuracy \citep{tomes2000confidence}.
-Moreover, participants in the dynamic condition exhibited higher confidence in their evaluations than those in the static or control conditions.
-This increased confidence may be attributed to the activation of distinct cognitive processes in the dynamic condition, given the high similarity of search results between the static and dynamic conditions.
+Participants were most confident in their assessment of genuine content, followed by major and minor hallucinations (\textbf{RQ2}).
+Even in the control condition, participants rated genuine content to be most accurate, followed by minor and major hallucinations, consistent with an earlier study \citep{nahar2024fakes}.
+Despite perceiving minor hallucinations to be more accurate (vs. major), participants were more confident in their assessment of major hallucinations (vs. minor), suggesting that they found minor hallucinations to be more perplexing.